 OUTCOME CRITERIA No adverse impact on vegetation as a result of seepage from the tailings storage facility and rock storage facility Compliance criteria: Groundwater level outside the perimeter of the tailings storage facility must not be higher than 80 m AHD or as otherwise agreed by the Indenture Minister.
-No compromise of current and future land uses on the Special Mining Lease or adjoining areas as a result of seepage from the tailings storage facility and rock storage facility Compliance criteria: A numerical groundwater simulation model confirmed by Monitoring that continues to demonstrate that all movement of TSF and RSF seepage is captured by the final open pit.
-A numerical geochemical model confirmed by monitoring that continues to demonstrate that all TSF and RSF seepage is attenuated within the Special Mining Lease.
+No compromise of current and future land uses on the Special Mining Lease or adjoining areas as a result of seepage from the tailings storage facility and rock storage facility f model confirmed by Monitoring that continues to A numerical geochemical model confirmed by monitoring that continues to demonstrate that all TSF and RSF seepage is attenuated within the Special Mining Lease.
 No adverse impact on local drainage patterns and water quality that would compromise existing use and water dependent ecosystems Compliance criteria: Any surface water discharged from the RSF containment structures must comply with the Environment Protection (Water Quality) Policy 2003 or as amended.